 However, what happens if somewhere along the line, you realize the restaurant business is just not for you?
 This predicament leaves you in a tight spot.
 Either you scrap your long-term goals or you have to force yourself to keep doing something you don’t enjoy.
 Abandoning your plan and starting over will make you feel like a failure.
 On the other hand, forcing yourself to keep on with it will make you miserable.

 You can keep pursuing your long-term vision without the feeling of failure or starting over.
-This is why short-term goals within long-term visions are so great – they allow you to work towards your ideal life while offering you the flexibility to learn and change along the way.
+This is why short-term objectives within long-term visions are so great – they allow you to work towards your ideal life while offering you the flexibility to learn and change along the way.

 It’s About Direct Influence